Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

 where $\tau$ is the power-law exponent (the Fisher exponent \cite{fisher1969}), $\cS_\mrm{min}$ is the lower cutoff, and $\zeta(\tau, \cS_\mrm{min})$ denotes the generalized zeta function

-The corresponding \textit{complementary cumulative distribution function} (cCDF) then reads:
+The corresponding complementary cumulative distribution function (cCDF) then reads:

-Using the numerically computed cCDF (see Appendix~\ref{sec:cluster size distributions} for methods), we determine the Fisher exponent $\tau$ and the lower bound $\cS_\mrm{min}$ by employing the Kolmogorov-Smirnov (KS) method \cite{Clauset2009, alstott_powerlaw_2014, barabasi2013network}.
-In addition to finding the optimal values of $\tau$ and $\cS_\mrm{min}$, the KS method assesses how well the power-law model fits and compares it with other long-tailed distributions.
-Details on the implementation of the KS method are provided in Appendix~\ref{sec:KS method}.
+Using the numerically computed cCDF, we determine the Fisher exponent $\tau$ and the lower bound $\cS_\mrm{min}$ by employing the Kolmogorov-Smirnov (KS) method \cite{kolmogorov1933,smirnov1948table,Clauset2009, alstott_powerlaw_2014, barabasi2013network}.
+In addition to finding the optimal values of $\tau$ and $\cS_\mrm{min}$, the KS method assesses how well the power-law model fits to the data in comparison to other fat-tailed distributions (see \SupNoteref{sec:KS method} for details).

-Initially, we apply the KS method to the cluster size distributions for $\lambda$ values in the vicinity of $\lambda_P$.
-In this range, the logistic GOL `unlocks' dynamic control over cluster behavior, enabling precise tuning of the tail fatness in the cluster distribution through $\lambda$.
-As shown in \Fref{fig:lambda_1_KS}a, the tail of the cCDFs undershoots the power-law line when $\lambda < \lambda_P$.
-As $\lambda$ increases, the number of zero clusters and the variance of cluster sizes increase, resulting in a fatter tail (\Fref{fig:lambda_1_KS}b).
-However, at $\lambda = \lambda_P$, we observe that the tail fits with a power law with exponential cutoff (\Fref{fig:lambda_1_KS}b).
-This cutoff is due to finite-size effects showned in \Fref{fig:SizeEvolutionofDists}.
-Further increases in $\lambda$ lead to the loss of perfect linearity of the cluster size distribution (\Fref{fig:lambda_1_KS}c), supporting the assertion that $\lambda_P$ is the critical point for the emergence of giant clusters.
+Initially, we apply the KS method to the cluster size distributions for $\lambda$ values in the vicinity of $\lP$.
+In this range, the logistic GOL unlocks dynamic control over cluster behavior, enabling precise tuning of the tail fatness in the cluster distribution through the tuning parameter $\lambda$.
+As shown in \MainFigref{fig:lambda_1_KS}a, the tail of the cCDFs undershoots the power-law line when $\lambda < \lP$.
+As $\lambda$ increases, the number of zero clusters and the variance of cluster sizes increase, resulting in a fatter tail (\MainFigref{fig:lambda_1_KS}b).
+However, at $\lambda = \lP$, we observe that the tail fits with a power law with exponential cutoff (\MainFigref{fig:lambda_1_KS}b).
+This cutoff is due to finite-size effects (see \SupNoteref{sec:SizeEvolution} for details).
+Further increases in $\lambda$ lead to the loss of perfect linearity of the cluster size distribution (\MainFigref{fig:lambda_1_KS}c), supporting the assertion that $\lP$ is the critical point for the emergence of a giant cluster.
 Beyond this point, the largest vacuum cluster separates from the rest of the distribution and begins to percolate.
-As \(\cS_1\) grows to be comparable to the system size \(N^2\), it diverges from the main body of the distribution (arrow in \Fref{fig:lambda_1_KS}d).
-Note that this evolution is also illustrated through simulation snapshots in \Fref{fig:FractalDim_NthLargest}a.
+As \(\cS_1\) grows to be comparable to the system size \(N^2\), it diverges from the main body of the distribution (arrow in \MainFigref{fig:lambda_1_KS}d).
+This evolution is also evident through simulation snapshots in \MainFigref{fig:FractalDim_NthLargest}a.

-The fit results of the KS method for cluster distribution at $\lambda=\lambda_P$ yield a power-law distribution with exponential cutoff, with the following coefficients:
+The fit results of the KS method for cluster distribution at $\lambda=\lP$ yield a power-law distribution with exponential cutoff, with the following coefficients: